 WANT A CONSULTATION WITH DR. ALIABADI?REQUEST YOUR APPOINTMENT NOW

-There are a few different treatments available for endometriosis.
-You and your doctor will have a discussion about the best course of treatment for you based on the severity of your symptoms and your plans to bear children in the future.
+If you have endometriosis, there are different treatment options available.
+You and your health care doctor will have a discussion about the best course of treatment for you based on the severity of your symptoms and your plans to bear children in the future.

 Pain and cramping associated with endometriosis can be managed with nonsteroidal anti-inflammatory drugs (NSAIDs).
-You can buy these over-the-counter or your doctor can give you prescription-strength medications.
+You can buy these over-the-counter or your doctor can give you prescription-strength medications as a conservative treatment.

-Many women successfully treat endometriosis with birth control pills, GnRH agonists, and progestin medications.
+Many women successfully treat symptoms of endometriosis with birth control pills (oral contraceptives), GnRH agonists, and progestin medications.
 These treatments won’t cure endometriosis or remove the existing tissue, but it can reduce the growth of new tissue and prevent adhesions from forming.

 Women who are trying to get pregnant might elect to have their endometrial implants surgically treated.
 This can break up scarring and improve fertility.
 It can also reduce pain, but some women report that their pain has returned within a few years after the procedure.
 Combining surgery with hormone therapies seem to work best to combat both pain and fertility problems.